 One of the strategies I’ve taken to protect against downside risk is to buy various structured notes based on different indices like the S&P 500, Euro Stoxx 50, and the Russell 2000, or buy single stock structured notes of specific companies.
 Not only do I regularly rebalance my portfolios, I also consistently dollar cost average every month.
 You’ll be surprised how big a fortune you can create after just 10 years by methodically applying these two financial practices.

 Structured notes are derivative products that usually provide hedged returns.
 In this post, I’d like to explain to you another recent structured note I bought to help illustrate how structured notes work.
 I buy all my structured notes through a Citi Wealth Management account.
-My other investment portfolios include: a Rollover IRA, a SEP IRA, a Self-Employed 401k, and a Motif Investing portfolio.
+My other investment portfolios include: a Rollover IRA, a SEP IRA, a Self-Employed 401k, and a digital wealth advisor portfolio.

 AIRLINES STRUCTURED NOTE